Code-Institute-Submissions/spanish_quiz/README.md

 * Users can submit their own suggestions for words or questions to add to the question bank, interesting words they recently learned, or interesting frases.
 * The Spanish Quiz website:
     * Is easy to navigate.
-    * Is part of the Dublin Intercambio community and as such has warm, friendly and inviting feel to it.
+    * Is part of the Dublin Intercambio community and as such has a warm, friendly and inviting feel to it.
     * Ensures the important information is easy to find and access.
     * Encourages users to attend the events and get involved.

 ##### User stories
 1. As a new visitor to the website, I want to understand how to take part in the quiz.
 2. As a new visitor to the website, I learn some new Spanish vocabulary.
-3. As a new visitor to the website,
+3. As a new visitor to the website, I want to find out more about the Dublin Intercambio community.
 4. As a returning visitor to the website, I was to practise vocabulary and learn new vocabulary.
-5. As a returning visitor to the website, I was to suggest new questions to help others in the language exchange community
+5. As a returning visitor to the website, I was to suggest new questions to help others in the language exchange community.